 “We’re covering any fees that are assessed and not charging any administrative fees, so everything is going right to the families and those impacted.
 We are forming a committee to decide what that protocol will be, so the committee will help decide how the money will be allocated,” she said.

-Ideally, The Dayton Foundation will start thinking about wrapping up donations around October.iPhone or Android.
+Ideally, The Dayton Foundation will start thinking about wrapping up donations around October.Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.